electro-smith/DaisyExamples/seed/resonator/README.md

 ## Description

-Demonstrates the resonator module by
+Demonstrates the resonator module by striking it with random values for the parameters.